Urgent Care for Flu Shots

 People with asthma, kidney/liver disease or a compromised immune system (because of cancer or HIV/AIDS) also have an increased risk of complications if they sick with the flu, so they should get vaccinated.

-If you are taking any medications or previously had a bad reaction to the flu shot or to another vaccine, let the doctor know when you first come in.
-Your doctor will then decide whether you are a good candidate for the flu shot or not.
+If you are taking any medications or previously had a bad reaction to the flu shot or to another vaccine, let the provider know when you first come in.
+Your provider will then decide whether you are a good candidate for the flu shot or not.

 What Happens During Your Visit